markusthilo/FallbackImager/README.md

 ## Modules

+### EwfImager

+This is a conveniant interface for *ewfacquire* and *ewfverify*.
+This module is not available on Windows.

+### EwfVerify

+The module simply uses *ewfverify* and is not available on Windows.

 ### OscdImager
 The module uses *oscdimg.exe* (from the Windows ADK Package) to generate an ISO file (UDF file system).
 Obviously this module is only available on Windows.

 ### DismImager
 This module is only availible on Windows with Admin privileges.
 It generates an image in the WIM format using DISM/*dism.exe*.
 The CLI tool is built into Windows.
-You can either generate and verify a WMI image or just verify an existing.
-When "Copy WimMount.exe to destination directory" a little GUI to mount and dismount is copied from *bin* to the destination. *WimMount.exe* needs to be run as Admin.
+You can either generate and verify a WIM image or just verify an existing.
+When "Copy WimMount.exe to destination directory" is selected the little GUI tool *WimMount.exe* is copied from *bin* to the destination. *WimMount.exe* needs to be run as Admin and can mount and dismount WIM image files.

 ### ZipImager
 Using the Python library *zipfile* this module generates an ZIP archive from a source file structure.
 By giving a file list (CSV/TSV) it is possible to select what to include.
 In addition you can use a whitelist (excludes files) or a blacklist (selects files).